A Memoir

 Reviews

-- “Moving story of an adopted daughter’s search for her own voice.”— Booklife – Read Full Article »
+- “Moving story of an adopted daughter’s search for her own voice.”— Booklife – Read Full Review »

-- “Dr. Beare’s Daughter boasts uniquely idiosyncratic characters who come alive in Jones’s skilled hands.”— Booklife Prize – Read Full Article »
+- “Dr. Beare’s Daughter boasts uniquely idiosyncratic characters who come alive in Jones’s skilled hands.”— Booklife Prize – Read Full Review »

 About Janice Jones